fastly/.github/policy-docs/reporting-and-enforcement.md

+# Reporting and enforcement process

-This document describes the procedures the Fastly OSS governance group uses to enforce the Code of Conduct.
+This document describes the procedures the Fastly OSS governance group uses to enforce the [Code of Conduct](./code-of-conduct.md).

 Fastly’s OSS governance group exists to help people work and build things together, and the Code of Conduct exists to help people be and feel safe in our physical and digital spaces.
 As such, our community should feel safe making Code of Conduct violation reports no matter the severity of the infraction.
 We will take strong action when needed.
 When it’s not, we will help people understand how to better engage in the community.